Skip to main content

 For example, members of Celebrity’s Captain’s Club loyalty program can request a complimentary one-category upgrade during the booking process.
 One category isn’t much, but it could save you a few dollars.
 When you reach the highest Diamond level in Carnival's VIFP Club, you will receive a one-time free cabin upgrade from one category to the next (e.g. outside to balcony).

 So sign up for the programs every time you sail a new line and make sure you include your member number on your booking for each subsequent cruise you take with that company.
-Upgrades are not the only perks you’ll receive, and it won’t cost you a cent.
+Upgrades are not the only perks you’ll receive, and they won’t cost you a cent!

 Read more: Everything you need to know about cruise line loyalty programs